Representative Ako Abdul-Samad

 As National & International Motivational Systemic Speaker, Activist, Author, Photographer, Business Owner and Counselor, Ako Abdul-Samad has impacted the lives of thousands of individuals and families for over five decades.

 He is serving his seventh term in the House of Representatives.
-Ako serves on the following Committees: Administration and Regulation Appropriations Subcommittee, Environmental Protection, Ranking Member of the International Relations, and Public Safety Committees Agriculture.
+Ako serves on the following Committees: Administration and Regulation Appropriations Subcommittee, Environmental Protection, Ranking Member of the International Relations, and Public Safety Committees, and Agriculture.
 Ako is a member of the Iowa Democratic Black Caucus and a member of the Iowa Legislative Black Caucus.

 Ako was elected and served on the Des Moines School Board and held office as the Vice President of the Des Moines Area School Board